jordiwave/CodeBlocks_Unofficial_Testing/src/plugins/clangd_client/documentation-install/Windows-Plugin-Install-Readme.txt

     Windows-LLVM-ClangD-Install-Readme.txt
 2) Disable the Code completion plugin as follows:
     a) Open the Plugin manager via the Code::Blocks "MainMenu=>Plugins=>Manage plugins..." menu
-    b) In the Manage Plugin dialogue do the following:
+    b) In the Manage Plugin dialog do the following:
        i) Find and select the "Code completion" plugin via it's title ii) Press the "Disable" button on the right near the top iii) If you get any errors please try again.